tdagla/tdagla/README.md

 const edge = tdag.getEdge(0, 2)
 const edges = tdag.getEdges()
 ```
-You can use D3 or any other approaches to visualize the result:
+You can use D3 or any other approach to visualize the result:

 ![(Example1](./img/example1.png)